 Application Method: Brush, Dip Coating, Spray

-Compatible Substrates & Surfaces: Butadiene Rubber (BR), Carboxylated Nitrile Butadiene Rubber (XNBR), Chlorinated Polyethylene (CPE), Chloroprene Rubber (CR), Chlorosulfonated Polyethylene Synthetic Rubber (ACSM), Elastomers & Rubbers, Epichlorohydrin Rubber (ECO), Ethylene Acrylic Rubber (AEM), Ethylene Propylene Diene Monomer (EPDM), Ethylene Propylene Rubber (EPM), Ethylene Vinyl Acetate (EVA), Hydrogenated Acrylonitrile Butadiene Rubber (HNBR), Isobutylene Isoprene Rubber (IIR), Isoprene Rubber (IR), Metal, Natural Rubber, Plastics, Polyurethane, Styrene Butadiene Rubber (SBR)
+Compatible Substrates & Surfaces: Butadiene Rubber (BR), Carboxylated Nitrile Butadiene Rubber (XNBR), Chlorinated Polyethylene (CPE), Chloroprene Rubber (CR), Chlorosulfonated Polyethylene Synthetic Rubber (ACSM), Elastomers & Rubbers, Epichlorohydrin Rubber (ECO), Ethylene Acrylic Rubber (AEM), Ethylene Propylene Diene Monomer (EPDM), Ethylene Propylene Rubber (EPM), Ethylene Vinyl Acetate (EVA), Glass Fibre Reinforced Polymer (GFRP), Hydrogenated Acrylonitrile Butadiene Rubber (HNBR), Isobutylene Isoprene Rubber (IIR), Isoprene Rubber (IR), Metal, Natural Rubber, Nitrile Butadiene Rubber (NBR), Plastics, Polyacrylate Rubber (ACM), Polyamide, Polyesters, Polyurethane, Styrene Butadiene Rubber (SBR), Thermosetting Plastics

 Technical Data Sheet